 Swing traders use moving averages when a market’s short-term Moving Average crosses a longer-term Moving Average indicating that a change in momentum is taking place.
 When a faster Moving Average crosses a slower Moving Average from below then it indicates a bull move.
 When a faster Moving Average crosses a slower one from above, then the momentum may be reversing to a bearish move.

 Volume is an important indicator in swing trading as it tells us about the strength of the ongoing trend.
 Usually, a trend with high volume is stronger than one with weak volume.
-As more traders buying or selling, it forms a better basis for the price action.
+As more traders buy or sell, it forms a better basis for the price action.

 Volume is crucial when there is a breakout in the trend.
 Generally, breakouts follow a period of consolidation accompanied by low volume.
 So, when the breakout occurs then volume spikes.